0xOpenBytes/SD2MD/README.md

 <br/>

+### ScreenData to Markdown (SD2MD)
-Xcode Workspace to convert ScreenData into Markdown.
-CLI tool to either print or save the Markdown generated from the ScreenData.
+SD2MD is a Xcode Workspace to convert ScreenData into Markdown and CLI tool to either print or save the Markdown generated from the ScreenData.

-<br/><br/>
+<br/>

 ### Xcode Usage

-<br/>

 All changes should be done insider the `Markdown` folder.
 Edit `Workspace.post` to what you want converted from ScreenData into Markdown.

 <br/>